-Port Townsend Sangha offers one day retreats we call Days of Mindfulness.
-Well known Visiting Teachers and experienced Sangha Volunteers lead these day-long Saturday sits, often on the second Saturday of the month, usually at the Friends Meeting House.
+The Port Townsend Sangha offers one-day retreats that we call Days of Mindfulness.
+Well-known Visiting Teachers and experienced Sangha Volunteers lead these daylong Saturday sits, often on the second Saturday of the month, usually at the Friends Meeting House in Port Townsend.

-These one-day retreats provide an opportunity to deepen practice, to engage in longer meditations and offer opportunities for dharma study.
+The Sangha’s one-day retreats provide an opportunity to deepen practice, to engage in longer meditations and to offer opportunities for dharma study.

 A Peer-Led DoM gives more time to silence and extended meditation practice (walking and sitting), with shorter guided meditation periods and recorded dharma talks.
-A volunteers serves as the facilitator.
+A volunteer serves as the facilitator.

 Participants are asked to hold the intention of committing to the whole day when they register.
 This helps to strengthen and stabilize the group energy throughout the day.
 Participants bring any meditation items (cushions, shawls) needed.
 Chairs are provided.

 When an event is announced on the website or by email, a link to a registration form like this one is included in the notice.

 Volunteers are needed to help facilitate the Peer-Led Saturday retreats.
 Experienced Sangha volunteers will work with you, and all registration and administrative matters are provided for you.
 If you would consider volunteering to welcome the group, select the theme and ring the bell, please contact us.
 The program depends upon volunteer support; and your help is needed for its continuation.